-The purpose of PGS is to identify whether an embryo carries the correct genetic structure and when an embryo has been cleared as normal, the said embryo can then be transferred to the mother’s uterus.
+The purpose of preimplantation genetic screening is to identify whether an embryo carries the correct genetic structure and when an embryo has been cleared as normal, the said embryo can then be transferred to the mother’s uterus.
 There are two main factors that affect the implantation of the embryo: the embryo and it’s the uterus environment.

 An embryo that is genetically healthy is more likely to lead to a viable pregnancy meaning it has a higher chance will attach and go on to a live birth.
 When In vitro fertilization and genetic testing are combined together, it gives a higher chance to select a healthy embryo.
 With PGS it can be determined whether there is a numerical or structural problem with the chromosomal structure of an embryo.